AdamKyle/flare/resources/info/enchanting/section-1.md

 Enchanting, like crafting, is also meant to be easy.
 Although has a slight difference from how crafting works.

-Tou enchant an item, you will select the item from your inventory.
+To enchant an item, you will select the item from your inventory.
 This will consist of a item that is not a quest and is not equipped.

 This item may have affixes attached.